jitsi-contrib/jitas/README.md

 Connect to a meeting room as usual.
 For example click this:
 [https://meet.jit.si/jitas](https://meet.jit.si/jitas)

-##### 5.2 Connect to Jitas server
+##### 5.2 Connect to Jitas desktop

-Open a second tab in your browser and connect to `Jitas` server.
+Open a second tab in your browser and connect to `Jitas` desktop.
 Each server has its own password created during the installation.
 Check the `README-JITAS.txt` file in your `/root` folder to learn the `Jitas` URL.

 The format of `URL`: